VISIONS OF UNITY ARTS & LITERATURE CONTEST (26-YEAR ANNIVERSARY!)

 Prose Judges: Jean Adelsman, Kamy Akhavan, Darren Elms

-Art Judges: Patrice LeFevre, Randy Klinenberg
+Art Judges: Patrice LeFevre, Randy Klinenberg, Greg Simkins

 Art Photographer: Randy Klinenberg